pmxperiment/Foogle/README.md

 Users can search through a database of restaurants that are reviewed by culinary professionals in this Foogle Site powered by honesty and trust.

-**Technologies Used**
+**Technologies Used :**

 HTML,CSS,JavaScript,JQuery,Ajax,BootStrap,MongoDb

 **SPRINT 0:**
 **SERVER & FILE STRUCTURE SETUP**

 Step 1: Server basic setup.

 Step 2: Serving the HTML views from Express.

 Step 3: Serve static files from Express.

 Step 4: Setting up database file structure.

 Step 5: Setting up a "controller" pattern to organize routes.

 *Story:*
 User should be able to go to localhost:3000 and see a welcome page with a top nav.